 With need for conventional campus degrees waning, attention is turning to non-traditional “micro” credentials.
 These non-degree courses use expertise in specific niche areas like information science where there is a scarcity of skill.
 They cost a portion of an MBA and can be stacked to develop a personalized academic experience.

-With more companies warming to online certificates, and individuals changing jobs more often, anticipate the trend to surge.
+With more companies warming to online certificates, and individuals changing jobs more often and higher participation of startup events, anticipate the trend to surge.
 People will significantly have to continue to re-skill, says Anant Agarwal, CEO of online knowing platform edX.
 “This is the age of continuous learning,” he says.
 “Even when you own a master’s degree, education does not stop there.”

 When Moocs initially expanded back in 2012 they were billed as challengers to campus education.
 However over the past few years universities have started mixing bricks and clicks.
 A lot of top-tier company schools run highly-ranked “mixed” versions of their MBA programs that integrate both online modules and in person evaluations.
 This approach allows trainers to supply flexibility however still have an intimate environment where students can network with a chemistry tutor or tutors of the like for any subject.